 Gretzky won the Hart Trophy, for being the league’s most valuable player, in his first season with the Kings by scoring 54 goals and 168 points.
 He won the Art Ross Trophy, given to the NHL’s top scorer, with 142 points in 1989-90 and 163 points in 1990-91,

 Injuries limited Gretzky to just 45 games during the 1992-93 season, but he still scored 16 goals and 65 points.
-He had a huge postseason with 15 goals and 40 points in 24 games, leading the Kings to their first-ever Stanley Cup Final, which they lost in five games to the Montreal Canadiens.
+He had a huge postseason with 15 goals and 40 points in 24 games, leading the Kings to their first-ever Stanley Cup Final, which they lost to the Montreal Canadien in five games.

 It is virtually impossible to get full value in return for a player like Gretzky, but the Oilers didn’t come close in this trade.
 Carson scored 49 goals and 100 points in his first season with the Oilers before being traded to the Detroit Red Wings during the 1989-90 season.
 Gelinas spent five seasons in Edmonton, scoring 60 goals and 100 points.